-I don’t really fit into any of those categories of prisoners you mentioned (see “People Serving Time“).
+I don’t really fit into any of those categories of people in prison you mentioned (see “People Serving Time“).
 Although I do regret having harmed others, I don’t regret having gone to prison.
 Going to prison took me away from all the lures and illusions of life and left me face to face with my deluded self.
 Through time spent alone with this deluded self, I have seen the many fantasies and plots it creates to stay alive and in control.
 I came to the realization that if I’m going to defeat this self, then I’m going to need some help, some tools.

 That tool is Buddhism.
 Without its guidance I would not even be able to take one breath, because I would never have stopped and noticed that I did breathe until it was too late.